data-preservation-programs/singularity/docs/cli-reference/datasource/add/sftp.md

       Set to 0 to keep connections indefinitely.

-   --sftp-concurrency
-      The maximum number of outstanding requests for one file

-      This controls the maximum number of outstanding requests for one file.
-      Increasing it will increase throughput on high latency links at the cost of using more memory.

-   --sftp-set-env
-      Environment variables to pass to sftp and commands

-      Set environment variables in the form:

-          VAR=value

-      to be passed to the sftp client and to any commands run (eg md5sum).

-      Pass multiple variables space separated, eg

-          VAR1=value VAR2=value

-      and pass variables with spaces in in quotes, eg

-          "VAR3=value with space" "VAR4=value with space" VAR5=nospacehere

-   --sftp-macs
+   --sftp-key-exchange
-      Space separated list of MACs (message authentication code) algorithms, ordered by preference.
+      Space separated list of key exchange algorithms, ordered by preference.

       At least one must match with server configuration.
-This can be checked for example using ssh -Q mac.
+This can be checked for example using ssh -Q kex.

+      This must not be set if use_insecure_cipher is true.

       Example:

-          umac-64-etm@openssh.com umac-128-etm@openssh.com hmac-sha2-256-etm@openssh.com

-   --sftp-known-hosts-file
-      Optional path to known_hosts file.

-      Set this value to enable server host key validation.

-      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

-      Examples:
-         | ~/.ssh/known_hosts | Use OpenSSH's known_hosts file.

-   --sftp-disable-concurrent-writes
-      If set don't use concurrent writes.

-      Normally rclone uses concurrent writes to upload files.
-This improves the performance greatly, especially for distant servers.

-      This option disables concurrent writes should that be necessary.

-   --sftp-key-file
+          sntrup761x25519-sha512@openssh.com curve25519-sha256 curve25519-sha256@libssh.org ecdh-sha2-nistp256

+   --sftp-port
+      SSH port number.

+   --sftp-key-file-pass
-      Path to PEM-encoded private key file.
+      The passphrase to decrypt the PEM-encoded private key file.

+      Only PEM encrypted key files (old OpenSSH format) are supported.
+Encrypted keys in the new OpenSSH format can't be used.

+   --sftp-disable-hashcheck
+      Disable the execution of SSH commands to determine if remote file hashing is available.

-      Leave blank or set key-use-agent to use ssh-agent.
+      Leave blank or set to false to enable hashing (recommended), set to true to disable hashing.

-      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

-   --sftp-ask-password
-      Allow asking for SFTP password when needed.

-      If this is set and no password is supplied then rclone will:
-      - ask for a password
-      - not contact the ssh agent

    --sftp-path-override
       Override path used by SSH shell commands.